NHS 111 Online

 How 111 online works

-The online service is now available across most of England.
+The online service is now available across England.

 People visit 111.nhs.uk, enter their age, sex, postcode and main symptom and are then asked a series of questions about their health problem.